 5. Sharing a room with your baby

-Had you ever imagined that this simple act of providing the nutrients to your baby in a natural way such as breastfeeding might in fact be helping to keep the risk of SUDI at bay.
+Have you ever imagined that this simple act of providing the nutrients to your baby might be helping to keep the risk of SUDI at bay?
 Yes, there are indications that it may help.

-7. Keep away any type of object that could end up obstructing your baby’s sleep ways.
+7. Keep away any type of object that could end up obstructing the sleep ways.

 Let’s get on with the remainder of the article.